Kazumura Cave: History

-Meanwhile, the next cave upslope was Ola'a Cave which was nearly connected to Sexton but was sealed off by more black lava rock.
+Meanwhile, the next cave upslope was Ola'a Cave, which was nearly connected to Sexton but was sealed off by more black lava rock.
 The cave would later be connected to Kazumura by Kevin and Shambaugh in 1995.
 Smaller caves near Old Kazumura were also connected, including Hawaiian Acres # 1, Fern's, and Doc Bellou Caves.
 The latter two are connected by a tight crawlway.

-Kevin and Carlene Allred recorded their work in the Kazumura Cave Atlas: a complete map of all passages of Kazumura Cave.
+Kevin and Carlene Allred recorded their work in the Kazumura Cave Atlas, a complete map of all passages of Kazumura Cave.
 It lists a total of 40.77 miles (65.61 km) for the system as of 2002, with a linear extent of 20.05 miles (32.23 km).

 The Kazumura Cave Atlas lists 101 entrances, all on private property.
 Under current Hawaiian laws, landowners must be asked before entering any lava tubes on their property.
 At least one landowner runs paid adventure tours through his section of the cave as of 2016.

+Ecology

+Kazumura Cave hosts a number of endemic cave arthropods found only on the island of Hawai'i, including a blind planthopper which feeds on the roots of native ʻōhiʻa trees (Oliarus polyphemus), a cave cricket (Caconemobius varius), a millipede, two species of Schrankia moths, an earwig, several species of spiders, and a unique cave-adapted water treader (Cavaticovelia aaa).
+These arthropods likely use a network of interconnected cooling cracks in the surrounding pahoehoe lava as their primary habitat and sometimes disperse into the cave.